 It’s often caused by external factors, such as stress, relationships, and poor diet.

 Common symptoms of ED include reduced libido, however, your doctor may only diagnose you with the condition if symptoms last for longer than a few months.
 That said, you can reduce your risk of erectile dysfunction by adopting lifestyle habits that can help to protect your erectile health.
+There are a lot of ways to combat ED, take for example browsing for video of injections for erectile dysfunction is one option.

 1. Quit smoking and nicotine products